linkerd/website/linkerd.io/content/2/tasks/installing-multicluster.md

 Each access credential is created as a separate Helm release providing clear separation.
-To revoke access to a particular source cluster, relevant helm release in the target cluster can be removed without effecting the mutlicluster components or other access credentials Helm releases.
+To revoke access to a particular source cluster, relevant helm release in the target cluster can be removed without effecting the multicluster components or other access credentials Helm releases.

 Now that the multicluster components are installed, operations like linking, etc